How to Freeze Dry: Tips for Beginners and FAQ

 The sensors inside the machine monitor the temperature and internal moisture levels of the food.
 At the end of the processing, you double check that it is done or if it needs more drying time.

-I’m so excited to have this new way (for me) to preserve abundant garden harvests.
+I’m so excited to have this way to preserve abundant garden harvests.
 I’ve already freeze dried bell peppers, hot peppers, roselle, lemons, cilantro and green onions from the garden.
 I’m looking forward to freeze drying even more garden harvests too.

 Freeze Drying Tips for Beginners